Place du Foirail, 24120, Terrasson Lavilledieu, France

 almost 4 years by Michelle 4 / 5Stunning place.
 Remove all your concepts of what constitutes a 'garden' and appreciate it for what it is - modern gardening.
 The design takes into account the terrain and really makes the most of the expansive views over the town.
 The water features and canals are beautiful - the children loved them.
 A thoughtful and reflective place.

-almost 5 years by Mary & Ross 3 / 5We visited the gardens this year and it seemed they had opened before really being ready for the public.
+about 5 years by Mary & Ross 3 / 5We visited the gardens this year and it seemed they had opened before really being ready for the public.
 Unfortunately it didn't meet the expectations promoted by their impressive colourful marketing.

 over 6 years by Adam Hodge 2 / 5Whether this place can be described as a garden or rather an expression in a large space with nature of multifareous philosophical musings is up to you the viewer - I'm stuck to know what to call it.
 A garden , for me definetly not !
 But for the imaginative and very interesting water features I would have dismissed visiting the place as a total waste of time.
 The plantings were often minimalist, functional and thus dull and in many areas a poor choice for the situation, as in, they were growing poorly.
 Its redeeming feature [which sadly leaves me cold and indifferent] is mmmmm..
 Nope ..I just didn't appreciate whatever it tried to represent.it was modern 3d art at its best and I just don't get it !
 Lots of 'symbolic' stuff, like metal bands weaving through trees or peculiar whatsits fluttering in the breeze.
 Go see what you can make of it and explain to me what I don't understand !

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.